mynametia/fractional-distillation-VR/README.md

 ![preview](./media/fractional_distilllation_VR_GIF.gif)

-Find the mobile version of this project here: https://github.com/mynametia/fractional-distillation-VR
+Find the mobile version of this project [here](https://github.com/mynametia/fractional-distillation-VR).

 This repository contains the Unity project code of an educational fractional distillation simulation VR app.